SUSE/connect/PACKAGE.md

 ## Step 3.
 Update package version

-Update the `Version:` declaration in both `SUSEConnect.spec` to the new value manually.
+Update the `Version:` declaration in `package_obs/SUSEConnect.spec` to the new value manually.

-Please also update `SUSEConnect.changes` file with a list of new features in master since the last version update.
+Please also update `package_obs/SUSEConnect.changes` file with a list of new features in master since the last version update.
 You can do it manually or with the command:
 ```
-cd package_ibs
-osc vc
 cd ../package_obs
 osc vc
 ```